-A UCSD scientist made a discovery in 1961 that shocked the world and sparked the global sustainability movement.
-Today, we’ve transformed our heritage of foresight and innovation into a Living Laboratory where we’re rethinking how to study sustainability.
+A UC San Diego scientist made a discovery in 1961 that shocked the world and sparked the global sustainability movement.
+Today, we’ve transformed our heritage of foresight and innovation into a living laboratory where we study sustainability.

 In the late 1950s, UCSD researcher Dr. Charles David Keeling developed a tool that measured carbon dioxide levels in the atmosphere.
 Working with Scripps Institution of Oceanography, Keeling established a lab and started tracking C02.

 By 1961, Keeling proved that atmospheric CO2 was rising dramatically.
 Long before “global climate change” became buzzwords, his “Keeling Curve” marked a key moment in science that helped spark initial public awareness that people indeed have an impact on the planet.
 Today, Professor Ralph Keeling carries on his father’s work at Scripps.